Posted 2 months ago

 The University Chaplain welcomes all students, offering pastoral care and a calm space at the heart of campus.
 A Chaplain is someone independent you can talk to in confidence, who can provide support and advice at times of stress and crisis.
 They are also available to help explore spirituality.
 You can book an appointment with one of the Chaplains on their website.

-If you live in UofG accommodation you have access to your Residence Life Team.
-Residence Life Assistants (RAs) are senior students who live at your residence and are trained to provide out of hours support for a huge range of scenarios.
-They can provide a listening ear, are trained in Mental Health First Aid, and can help signpost you to services that are relevant to you.
-Your Residence Life Teams are on call from 6pm to 8am on weekdays, and 24 hours at weekends.
-The number to reach them will be displayed throughout your residence, and can be found here too.
+If you live in UofG accommodation you have access to the Residence Life Team.
+They can provide a listening ear are trained in Mental Health First Aid and can help signpost you to services that are relevant to you.
+Your Residence Life Welfare Team is on call from 3pm to 11pm, 7 days a week. 📞 0141 330 2941

 Student Support Officers

-Student Support Officers (SSO's) are here help students to be successful learners by providing first line support as a listening ear, encouraging and helping students to resolve issues and difficulties.
-They can signpost you to sources of information and provide advice and guidance in relation to your studies, wellbeing, and future lives and careers.
-There are college specific SSO's as well as one specifically for students living in halls.
-You can find out more about them and how to get in touch on their website.
+Student Support Officers (SSOs) are here help students to be successful learners by providing first line support as a listening ear, encouraging and helping students to resolve issues and difficulties.
+They can signpost you to resources and provide advice and guidance in relation to your studies, wellbeing, and future lives and careers.
+You can find out more about them and how to get in touch with them on their website.

-The Peer Support Programme provides a confidential student-led listening service, allowing students to talk and share their problems and receive support from trained Peer Wellbeing Supporters.
-Some of the issues people come to Peer Support to talk about include: anxiety, stress, isolation and loneliness, dealing with change, relationship problems, homesickness, financial stress, academic concerns, etc. You can book a meeting with a Peer Supporter on their website.
+Student Listeners provide a confidential student-led listening service, allowing students to talk and share their problems and receive support from trained Listeners.
+Some of the issues people come to Student Listeners to talk about include: anxiety, stress, isolation and loneliness, dealing with change, relationship problems, homesickness, financial stress, academic concerns, etc. You can book a meeting with a Student Listener on their website.

 The Disability Service